Montigny-le-Tilleul

 Montigny-le-Tilleul (/fr/; Montniye-Tiyoû) is a municipality of Wallonia located in the province of Hainaut, Belgium.

 On January 1, 2006, Montigny-le-Tilleul had a total population of 10,205.
-The total area is 15.10 km² which gives a population density of 676 inhabitants per km².
+The total area is 15.10 km^{2} which gives a population density of 676 inhabitants per km^{2}.

 The municipality consists of the sections of Landelies and Montigny-le-Tilleul.